svanderburg/node2nix/README.md

 Deploy [NPM Package Manager](http://www.npmjs.org) (NPM) packages with the [Nix package manager](http://www.nixos.org/nix)!

+Using `node2nix` instead of the "vanilla" NPM is useful for a variety of reasons:
+* To deploy NPM packages on [NixOS](https://nixos.org) and to manage complex software installations (that include non-NPM managed dependencies) by using a universal deployment solution (Nix).
+* To integrate with other tools in the Nix-ecosystem: NixOS to manage an entire system from a single declarative specification, [NixOps](https://nixos.org/nixops) to deploy networks of machines (bare metal and in the cloud), and [Disnix](https://nixos.org/disnix) to manage service-oriented systems.

 Table of Contents
 ================
 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->